jdigger/git-process/README.md

 # Notes #

-* It's assumed that you **_never_** do any work directly on "master": everything is done on a feature branch.
+* It's assumed that you **_never_** do any work directly on "`master`": everything is done on a feature branch.
 This is a much safer and more flexible practice, but may seem odd to people used to old VCSs.
+In addition to being a much better way of working in general, it is also a requirement to take advantage of Pull Request functionality.
     * After publishing changes to the main integration branch (i.e., "`git to-master`") the old feature branch is removed as part of cleanup.
 Git is then "parked" on a "`_parking_`" branch until a new feature branch is created.
 Work is not expected to be done on this branch, but any that is done is brought over to a newly created feature branch (i.e., "`git new-fb`").
+* If there is a problem (such as a merge conflict), this will try to resolve such errors for you as much as it can do safely.
+When it can't do so in an automated way, it will try to tell you the process for doing so manually.
 * The first time you use a GitHub feature (e.g., "`git pull-request`"), this will ask for your username and password.
 It does not store them, but instead uses them to get an OAuth2 token, which is stored in "`git config gitProcess.github.authToken`".